Master's Thesis Options

 Review of Thesis And Writing Competency

 All theses must be reviewed and approved for formatting by the Landscape Architecture and Environmental Planning Department thesis reviewer, Dr. Bo Yang, before final approvals and printing.
 Plan A theses must be reviewed and approved by the School of Graduate Studies thesis reviewer.
-A complete listing of past theses is available in the MLA Thesis Library, (chronological), or MLA Thesis Library (alphabetical).
+A complete listing of past theses is available in the front office.